 Learn about Vermont Alcohol Laws.

-Virginia laws do not have any minimum legal age for selling alcohol in a venue for off-site consumption.
+Virginia laws do not have any minimum legal age for selling alcohol in a venue for off-site use.
 However, another employee age 21 or older must be present.

 Virginia is for Lovers.
 You won’t find any laws for lovers here.
 But this is the place if you’re interested in Virginia Alcohol Laws.